talkkonnect/talkkonnect/README.md

 When creating .asoundrc. match the sound card index number to the exact number of the device in your system.
 Run ”aplay -l” or ”amixer” to check on this.
 You also need to match the names of capture and playback devices in this config file for your particular sound device.

-Note: If the sound device was configured in global /usr/share/alsa/alsa.conf coniguration file, there is no need to create a local .asoundrc file.
+Note: If the sound device was configured in global /usr/share/alsa/alsa.conf configuration file, there is no need to create a local .asoundrc file.

 Microphone or input device needs to be “captured” for talKKonnect to work.
 Run alsamixer and find your input device (mic or line in), then select it and press a space key.
 Red “capture” sign should show under the device in alsamixer.